 Dutch recipes still use teaspoons, tablespoons and sometimes cups.

-Teaspoon: May be abbreviated TL or t or ts.
-Short for “Teelöffel."
-5 ml
+- Teaspoon: May be abbreviated TL or t or ts.
+Short for “Teelöffel” (tea spoon), 5 ml;

-Tablespoon: May be abbreviated EL or tb.
-Short for “Esslöffel."
-15 ml
+- Tablespoon: May be abbreviated EL or tb.
+Short for “Esslöffel”, “eating spoon), 15 ml.

-When Australia went metric, they decided to use a larger tablespoon, so Australian metric tablespoons are larger than the rest of the world.
-There are now 4 teaspoons in an Australian metric teaspoon, putting them out of whack with the rest of the English-speaking world: New Zealand, Canada, America, South Africa, the UK, Ireland, etc, all stuck to 3 teaspoons / 15 ml.
+When Australia went metric, for reasons unclear to us officials decided to define a larger tablespoon.
+Consequently, officially at least, Australian metric tablespoons are larger than the rest of the world.
+There are now 4 teaspoons in an Australian metric tablespoon, putting them out of whack with the rest of the English-speaking world: New Zealand, Canada, America, South Africa, the UK, Ireland, US, etc., all stuck to 3 teaspoons / 15 ml.
 Many European countries did as well.

 New Zealand did not officially follow Australia in switching to a 20 ml tablespoon.
 Owing to the heavy influence of Australian food media, however, even some government food authorities in New Zealand seem to think that they did.

 It’s always a problem trying to find a measuring spoon that will fit into a spice jar.
-You have to measure the spices the same way as you do liquid, by pouring them in.
-Or, you can try one of the smaller measuring spoons, such as 1/8 of a teaspoon, to see if it will fit in so you can scoop spice out.
+You have to measure the spices the same way as you do liquid, by pouring them in and hope too much doesn’t miss and go all over your work surface.
+Or, you can try one of the smaller measuring spoons, such as ⅛ of a teaspoon, to see if it will fit in so you can scoop spice out.
 Mind you, if your 1 teaspoon is attached by a ring to the spoon you are using as a scoop, it’s going to be tricky transferring the scooped contents into it.
 Some measuring spoons are specially designed to fit into spice bottles, with long handles and long narrow rectangular or oval bowls.

 To measure liquid, you hold the measuring spoon level in the air, and carefully trickle the liquid in until it comes up to the top of the rim of the bowl.